JaeDukSeo/animator_extension/readme.md

 Also a transform is started at time 0.
 The effect of all of these will be a zoom in on a constantly changing scene, as the different prompts are applied at the times.
 No seeds have been specified, so they will be random.

+## Persistent Settings:

+There are some persistent settings that are on the WebUI settings page.
+These will be stored by WebUI.
+- FILM batch or script file, including full path
+    - Full path to a batch file that can be called for FILM interpolation.
+The bat file will do what ever is required to make the FILM interpolation happening.
+The bat file must take two arguments.
+The first one being the GLOB path and pattern for the input files, and the second being the number of passes or times to interpolate.
+This isn't the same as adding n frames inbetween every source frame, but the number of times to add frames between every frame.
+This works out to be adding 2^(n-1) frames between every source frame?
+Don't quote me on that.
+  For example, my bat file:

+call %USERPROFILE%\miniconda3\condabin\conda.bat activate ldm \
+python -m eval.interpolator_cli --pattern "%1" --model_path pretrained_models\film_net\Style\saved_model --times_to_interpolate %2 \
+call %USERPROFILE%\miniconda3\condabin\conda.bat deactivate

+- Prop folder
+    - The folder that prop pictures will be read from.
+- New output folder
+    - Output folder specifically used by this extension.
+Saves loading up the general output folders.

 ## Explanation of settings:

 Many explanations exist in the up in expandable sections of the page.
 Look for a triangle right side.